cos99/Robotics/Matrix game/Readme.md

 If you want to find out more about the creator, select the Info option and access the link provided there.

 ## Requirements:

  1. Hardware:
     - 8x8 led matrix
     - LCD
     - joystick
     - MAX7219 Driver

  2. Game Specifications:
+    - Score:
-               - Score: -it depands on the size of the snake and difficulty: its formula is based on the length of the snake which is added to the level and the sum is multiplied by 3;
+      -it depends on the size of the snake and difficulty: its formula is based on the length of the snake which is added to the level and the sum is multiplied by 3;
                                                                 from this result it is subtracted the value of the sum between the initial length of the snake and the level, so the score can start at 0;
       -the score is calculated for each level; this means that the final score will be the combined score for each of the 3 lives the player had.

     - Difficulty: the speed at which the snake will move will increase with every level.
 Also, completing a level will be                                 made at a certain score.
 Levels provide a dfference in difficulty and it is the player's choice what level he wants to play

     - Lives: each game, a player will have 3 lives

  3. LCD:
     - Menu:
       - Start game
       - High Score: updated every game.
       - Settings: Starting level: the player can choose between 1, 2 and 3;
                   LCD contrast: the player is instructed to use the potentiometer(POT) in order to change that;
       - Info: Creator name, Github link, Game name
      - Displayed info during the game: score, lives, level
      - Game over screens:
      - "Congratulations, you finished the lvl"
      - "Game over" (on the matrix);
      - Switch to the start screen after